Date: 2 January 2016. Getting Betsy

 On the final visit Paul will be wiring an engine cut

 off switch.
-This Kubota has a power-off gizmo and I'll be able to
+This Kubota has a power-off gizmo and I will be able to

 shut her down immediately.
 That is a critical safety feature in my view.